Improving Quantum Computation by Optimized Qubit Routing: Acknowledgements

 \section{Acknowledgements}

 This research has been supported by the Bavarian Ministry of Economic Affairs, Regional Development and Energy with funds from the Hightech Agenda Bayern as well as the Center for Analytics -- Data -- Applications (ADA-Center) within the framework of \qm{BAYERN DIGITAL~II} (20-3410-2-9-8).
+The research is part of the Munich Quantum Valley, which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus.